Energinet-DataHub/geh-core/source/App/documents/health-checks.md

 Each application should expose two health checks endpoints:

 - **liveness**: for determining if the application is live (like a _ping_).
-- **readyness**: for determining if the application is ready to serve requests.
+- **readiness**: for determining if the application is ready to serve requests.

-The **readyness** check should validate that the application can reach critical dependencies, e.g. a SQL Server database or a Service Bus queue.
+The **readiness** check should validate that the application can reach critical dependencies, e.g. a SQL Server database or a Service Bus queue.

 The **liveness** check should be used when validating critical application dependencies.
-E.g if App-A depends on App-B, then App-A should check its dependency with App-B by calling the _liveness_ endpoint of App-B. It is imperative that applications does not call each others _readyness_ check as this could cause an endless loop.
+E.g if App-A depends on App-B, then App-A should check its dependency with App-B by calling the _liveness_ endpoint of App-B. It is imperative that applications does not call each others _readiness_ check as this could cause an endless loop.

 ## Azure Functions App

 After following the guidelines below, the health checks endpoints will be:

 - _liveness_: `api/monitor/live`
-- _readyness_: `api/monitor/ready`
+- _readiness_: `api/monitor/ready`

 ### Preparing an Azure Function App project